Stirling, Western Australia: Suburban development (1960-)

 Major changes occurred in the 1960s and 1970s.
 The main access to the area from Perth was via Wanneroo Road and Balcatta Beach Road, a road which roughly corresponded to Karrinyup Road but included modern-day North Beach Drive and Osborne Place.
 Hertha Road (now Civic Place and Telford Crescent) was the main road in the area, and the site of the present-day footbridge was the municipal rubbish tip until the early 1970s.
 The Osborne Park hospital was opened on 4 April 1962 and the civic centre and council chambers were opened in 1966, along with houses in the George Street area near the civic centre.
 The postal district was approved and gazetted in April 1976, and over the next eight years, most of the suburb was subdivided and built.

-The building of the Mitchell Freeway to Karrinyup Road in 1983-84 facilitated the growth of Stirling as a regional hub, and the bus/train interchange (on the Joondalup railway line) was completed in 1992.
+The building of the Mitchell Freeway to Karrinyup Road in 1983-84 facilitated the growth of Stirling as a regional hub, and the bus/train interchange on the Joondalup line (now known as the Yanchep line) was completed in 1992.
 As at 2006, some subdivisions in the Stirling region are still being developed.